 - Rather than having a national system Australia completes these checks at state level.
 This means you will need a new check if you are moving interstate.
 This can be partially completed online but often an ID check is required for completion.
 For New South Wales this should be your first job as you can’t start work without it.

-Although you should definitely check with your agent you can find each of the state and territories applications here; NSW, Queensland, Victoria, Tasmania, Western Australia, Northern Territory, South Australia, ACT.
+Although you should definitely check with your agent, you can find the different state and territory applications here: NSW, Queensland, Victoria, Tasmania, Western Australia, Northern Territory, South Australia, ACT.

 - Your agency should organise the best flights possible so you arrive rested and comfortable.
-Hospitals will generally pay for one return flight per locum placement, but if it’s a long term locum, your agency should negotiate another paid flight to be included as part of your package.
+Hospitals will generally pay for one return flight per locum placement, but if it’s a long term locum, your agency may be able to negotiate another paid flight to be included as part of your package.